Is it time for you to update your central heating system or get it repaired? Here are the types of central heating systems you can choose among.

 Boilers come in a variety of types, energy efficiencies, and fuels.
 Given the average home in the UK uses about 23,000 kilowatt-hours (kWh) of energy each year, of which about 85% is for heating, the government put strict standards on boiler efficiency standards to lower carbon emissions.

-Natural gas, oil, and electricity all can power your boiler, but natural gas is most widely used.
+Natural gas, oil, and electricity (electric central heating boiler) all can power your boiler, but natural gas is most widely used.
 The type of fuel your system uses depends on some factors, including proximity to a natural gas grid, the pre-installed system in your home, and household budget.

 Warm Air System

 This system is more commonly used in North America, but you’ll find many homes in the UK heated this way.

 A warm air system heats air with a furnace by heating a metal exchanger which warms the air passing over it.
 The system then forces the hot air through air vents in the home.

 As with boiler technology, furnace technology has improved over the last several years, reducing wasted energy in your heating system.

 Since these systems don’t have a water system, you’re less likely to encounter plumbing problems.
 However, they can cause draughts in your home, so it’s important to keep the doors to each room shut.

 Heat pump systems are gaining in popularity across the UK, particularly in new construction.